-The Pardee Section of the Mokelumne Coast to Crest Trail is a 7.3 mile moderately trafficked out and back trail located near Valley Springs, CA that features a lake and is rated as moderate.
+The Pardee Section of the Mokelumne Coast to Crest Trail is a 7.3 mile moderately trafficked out and back trail located near Valley Springs, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Pretty area, nice rolling hills.
 Surprised to see signs saying permit from EBMUD required to park and use the trail.
 Lots of equestrian activity here - perhaps that's why.
 Nice wide gravel trail the whole way.